pkoutoupis/rapiddisk/scripts/rapiddisk-rootdev/README.md

 ### 1) Usage when installing (`--install`)
 ```
-sudo ./install_initrd.sh --install --root=<root_partition>
+sudo rapiddisk-on-boot --install --root=<root_partition>
     --size=<ramdisk_size> --kernel=<kernel_version>
     --cache-mode=<mode> [--force]
 ```

 The installation process (`--install` switch) can be performed several times.
 The options you provide will affect only one initrd file per time, i.e. the one related to the specified kernel version (**--kernel** switch).
-If you use the `--install` option using a kernel version for which a configuration was already created by `install_initrd.sh`, it is mandatory to specify the `--force` argument too to overwrite the configuration.
+If you use the `--install` option using a kernel version for which a configuration was already created by `rapiddisk-on-boot`, it is mandatory to specify the `--force` argument too to overwrite the configuration.

 #### --root=<root_partition>